muratgozel/turkey-neighbourhoods/README.md

 Have a look at the tests, types and source for more info.

 ## Keeping Data Up To Date
 Data updates published regularly as `minor` releases so you only need to update the package as new version comes in.
-If you have a kind of manual setup, you can run `npm run generate`, `compile`, `build` and `test` to fetch the new data.
+If you have a kind of manual setup, you can run `npm run setup`, `compile`, `build` and `test` to fetch the new data.
 The module is smart enough to detect if the existing data is fresh or not.

 ---